haotianteng/Chiron/README.md

 Installing [Tensorflow by Google](https://www.tensorflow.org/).
 Recommend to install tensorflow in a virtual environment, like **anaconda**.

 ## Run
-1. Activate tensorflow environment, take anaconda for example:
-$source activate tensorflow

-2. Transfer the .fast5 file into a .signal file.
+1. Transfer the .fast5 file into a .signal file.
-$python ctcbns/utils/raw.py --input_dir <fast5_file_dir>
+$python ctcbns/utils/extract_sig_ref.py --input_dir <fast5_file or directory> --output_dir <output directory>

-This will create a folder called raw in the same folder of fast5_file_dir, for example
+This will create two folder called raw and reference in the same folder of fast5_file_dir if the output_dir is not given, for example
 path_to_fast5_dir/fast5_file_dir
 then the raw folder will be created in
-path_to_fast5_dir/raw
+path_to_fast5_dir/raw      	#folder contained the raw signal files path_to_fast5_dir/reference	#folder contained the original base calling by **Metrichor**

+If the output_dir is given, then the raw and reference folder will be generated under the output_dir

-Format of .signal file is quite simple:
+Format of .signal file:
 One line of the raw signal, like:
 544 554 556 571 563 472 467 487 482 513 517 521 495 504 500 520 492 506 ...
 Or one column of the raw signal: